vertical graphic vertical graphic

 hotmail, yahoo, and gmail.
 I find that hotmail and yahoo have a number of issues so I personally use

 gmail.
-It has one of the largest inboxes (2GB) – that means it will hold a TON of emails before throwing
+It has one of the largest storage capacities (and continues to grow) – that means it will hold a

-out ‘inbox full’ errors to your friends and family.
-And it has lots of other features as well.
-Have a look at
+TON of emails before throwing out ‘storage full’ errors to your friends and family.
+And it has lots of

 http://mail.google.com/mail/help/intl/en/about.html for a rundown.